 Philanthropy Colorado hosts a variety of programs and learning exchanges that offer members opportunities to increase their understanding about equity issues.

-A partnership with ABFE, for example, allows us to offer comprehensive racial equity trainings and workshops for staff and trustees of philanthropic organizations in our network.
-Several additional virtual trainings will be offered in June and annually in coming years.
-Please check our program calendar for details.
+A partnership with ABFE, for example, has allowed us to offer comprehensive racial equity trainings and workshops for staff and trustees of philanthropic organizations in our network.
+Several additional programs and trainings occur throughout the year and we will be offering a trust-based philanthropy and racial equity cohort for members later in 2023.

-Many of our peer-led learning communities have begun to incorporate an equity lens in how they learn and share about issues relevant to their focus areas and roles.
+Many of our peer-led learning communities have incorporated an equity lens in how they learn and share about issues relevant to their focus areas and roles.
 See peer networks.

 Here is a sampling of our many recent equity-related programs designed to be relevant to the broader field of Colorado philanthropy (visit our calendar of current and past programs for more information):